 Each location is supplied with an English and Spanish copy of the consent/results form.
 This form needs to be copied for each child and signed by a parent before any screening can be done.
 We can supply you with a poster to put up announcing the time and nature of the screening.
 We will arrive promptly, 15 minutes before the screening is scheduled to begin, with an assistant in most cases.
 The screening is available to any child ages 1-5 who is not now under the care of an eye doctor.
 We also do not screen developmentally delayed children as the screening will not detect neurological problems that should be addressed by a physician directly.

 On the screening day, we need an area to take the readings that is near an electrical outlet, along with 2 adult chairs and a table.
 Please have a small chair for the child being screened.
 One adult from the school needs to be available to monitor their classes.
 Since the process is very quick, it is helpful for the screener to obtain all forms for the class so that information can be entered into the computer.

 The Lions in our district usually screen upwards of 25,000 children a year.
-Last year The Franklin Lions Club screened over 4,000 in Williamson County.
+The Franklin Lions Club typically screens approximately 4,000 in Williamson County.

-After the screening, all of the readings are sent to Vanderbilt Eye Center , after which the results are sent back to the schools.
-Information will be included for any child who is referred so they can see their personal eye physician.
-We do ask that the examining doctor report his/her results to our center so that we can keep track of our success.
+After the screening, all of the readings are sent to Vanderbilt Eye Center, after which the results are sent back to the schools.
+Information will be included for any referred child to see their eye physician.
+We do ask that the examining doctor report their results to our center so that we can keep track of our success.

-Our non-invasive screening process can detect most problems that cause poor vision in young children, such as amblyopia (lazy eye), strabismus (crossed or turning out eye), hyperopia (farsightedness), media opacity (possible cataract), anisometropia (a difference in the ability of each eye), myopia (near sightedness), ptosis (drooping eyelid) and astigmatism (unequal focusing causing blurriness).
+Our non-invasive screening process can detect most problems that cause poor vision in young children, such as amblyopia (lazy eye), strabismus (crossed or turned out eye), hyperopia (farsightedness), media opacity (possible cataract), anisometropia (a difference in the ability of each eye), myopia (nearsightedness), ptosis (drooping eyelid) and astigmatism (unequal focusing causing blurriness).